 11. Omega-3 For Brain Health

-Brain health is extremely complex and there’s so much we have yet to learn about the brain.
+Brain health is extremely complex, and there’s so much we have yet to learn about the brain.
 One thing is for sure, it’s difficult to treat neurological disorders because of the blood-brain barrier.

 The blood-brain barrier is a semi-permeable barrier between the bloodstream and the brain.
 It’s very effective in protecting the brain from dangerous substances that could compromise it.
 But it also prevents certain medications that we’d like to target brain function from entering the brain as well.

 Omega-3 is one of the nutrients that effectively crosses the blood-brain barrier, and that’s why it’s been used so effectively for treatment in various neurological conditions.
 It even shows promise as a possible treatment for Alzheimer’s disease.
+Alzheimer’s has been linked to chronic inflammation and insulin resistance, and as you have already learned, omega-3s can help to combat this.

 12. Omega-3 For Anxiety And Depression